Logarithmic EW corrections at one-loop: EW Sudakov corrections at one-loop

-with the Heaviside step function denoted as $\Theta$.
 The imaginary term in Eq. \eqref{C0imaginary} arises via analytical continuation and its contribution in the context of EW corrections in the LA has first been pointed out in Ref.~\cite{Pagani:2021vyk}; it was omitted in Ref.~\cite{Denner:2000jv}.
 This imaginary term only contributes to tree$\times$loop interference when also the Born amplitude already develops an imaginary part, wich can only occur for $2 \to n$ processes with $n > 2$.
 We include this imaginary term throughout.

 The total DL contribution sums over all possible $V$ exchanges between all possible external legs and reads